albTian/pokemon/README.md

-# pokemon
+# Pokemon Battle Simulator
-Pokemon battle simulator
+Pick your pokemon, battle turn by turn!

+Final project for AP Computer Science A